STMicroelectronics announces the status of the Paris Bourse ordinary share buyback program: STM | ExBulletin

 STMicroelectronics announces the status ofCommon share buyback program

-AMSTERDAM First of April9, 2021 – STMicroelectronics NV (the Company or STMicroelectronics), a global leader in semiconductors serving customers across the spectrum of electronic applications, announces full details of its common share repurchase program (the program) disclosed in a press release release dated November 5, 2018.
+AMSTERDAM April 26, 2021 – STMicroelectronics NV (the Company or STMicroelectronics), a global leader in semiconductors serving customers across the spectrum of electronic applications, announces full details of its common share repurchase program (the program) disclosed in a press release release dated November 5, 2018.
 The program was approved by a shareholders’ resolution of May 31, 2018 and by the Supervisory Board.

 Below is a summary of the repurchase transactions carried out during the Period in respect of the ordinary shares of STM (ISIN: NL0000226223), in a detailed form.